jasongrimes/grimesit-mm/_pages/services.md

 ### Databases

 Data is the molten core of a web business, and it needs to be stored and used in a secure and efficient way.

-An RDBMS like Postgres or MySQL is often a good choice for the core databases, though a NoSQL store like MongoDB can have its place.
+An RDBMS like Postgres or MySQL is often a good choice for the core data store.
+I spent many years pushing them to their limits to scale web applications.
+ORM libraries are useful for the majority of basic database interactions, but raw SQL is also needed to work with the more interesting cross-sections of data.

+To make powerful usr of the core business though a NoSQL store like MongoDB can have its place.
 I use other data technologies as needed for specialized purposes, like Redis, Elasticsearch, Memcache, and OpenAI.